 - Evidence of managerial potential in the Public Service

 - Value for money and commitment to the Public Service

-2. Short listed applicants will need to be available for an interview during the middle weeks of May 2019, either in person or via video conferencing.
+2. Short listed applicants will need to be available for an interview during the week of 11 May 2020, either in person or via video conferencing.
 The final decision will rest on the

 - Quality of the application

 How to apply for an award